MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataflows.md

 6. In the navigation page, select the data you require, and then select **Transform Data**.

-## Limitations and issues

-### How to get direct query to work with Dataflows
+## Frequently asked questions

+### _Direct query is not working for me in Power BI, what should I do?_

-To get direct query to run you need have Power BI Premium and adjust some configuration items in your Power BI workspace.
+To get direct query to run you need have Power BI Premium and adjust a few configuration items in your Power BI workspace.
 This is explained in the [dataflows premium features](https://docs.microsoft.com/power-bi/transform-model/dataflows/dataflows-premium-features) article.

+### _My dataflow table does not show up in the dataflow connector in Power BI_

+You are probably using a Dataverse table as destination for your standard dataflow.
+Use the [Dataverse/CDM connector](../Connectors/Dataverse.md) instead or consider switching to an analytical dataflow.

+### _There is a difference in the data when I remove duplicates in dataflows, how can I resolve this?_

+There could be a difference in data between design-time and refresh-time.
+We do not guarantee which instance is being kept during refresh time.
+[This article](/powerquery-docs/working-with-duplicates) will help you to avoid inconsistencies in your data.

 ### See also